gearsdigital/reporter-for-kirby/README.md

 ## Installation

-After you've installed and configured this plugin correctly, open the panel menu and click the newly available menu entry:
+After you've installed and configured this plugin correctly, open the panel menu and click the newly available menu entry `New Issue`.
+You can add also add a [section](#section) to any blueprint.

-⚡ New Issue

 ### Composer